Important Safety Information and Indications

 - Swallow REVLIMID or POMALYST capsules whole with water 1 time a day.
 Do not break, chew, or open your capsules.

 - REVLIMID or POMALYST may be taken with or without food.

 - Take REVLIMID or POMALYST at the same time each day.

 - If you are on hemodialysis, take POMALYST after hemodialysis, on hemodialysis days.

-- Do not open REVLIMID or POMALYST capsules or handle them any more than needed.
+- Do not open or break REVLIMID or POMALYST capsules or handle them any more than needed.
 If you touch a broken REVLIMID or POMALYST capsule or the medicine in the capsule, wash the area of your body right away with soap and water.